panzerdp/dmitripavlutin.com/content/posts/159-trim-strings/index.md

 * *LINE SEPARATOR* (`U+2028` code point)
 * *PARAGRAPH SEPARATOR* (`U+2029` code point)

-In simple words, the line terminator represents a character that exists at the end of a text line and has a special meaning.
+The line terminator represents a character that exists at the end of a text line and has some special purpose.

 A common line terminator character is the line feed `'\n'`, which means moving one line forward.

 ## 2. Trim strings in JavaScript

 There are situations when you want to clean strings entering from the application input.
-For example, you'd definitely want to trim strings from form fields representing a username, first name, last name, phone number, etc.
+For example, you'd definitely want to trim strings from the form fields representing a username, first name, last name, phone number, etc.

-JavaScript provides 3 simple functions on how to remove sequences of whitespaces and line terminators.
+JavaScript provides 3 simple functions on how to trim strings.

 ### 2.1 *string.trim()*

-`string.trim()` removes sequences of whitespaces and line terminators from both ends of the string: at the start and at the end of the string.
+`string.trim()` removes sequences of whitespaces and line terminators from both the start and the end of the string.

 Let's see a few examples: